 Essential oils should always be diluted when put on the skin (my blending guidelines are here), but that doesn’t hold true for hydrosols.
 Because they are so gentle, they can be used directly on the skin without dilution!
 You can use them on babies, animals and anywhere on your body.
 You can even drink them; add about 1/4 of hydrosol to a litre of water!

-If you enjoyed this, you’ll love Practical and Creative Ways to Use Hydrosols!
+If you enjoyed this, you’ll like Practical and Creative Ways to Use Hydrosols!